CodeMasterGeneral/human_ai/README.md

 # human_ai
-what if an ai has an access to many another ai ?, just experimental!!
+what if an ai has an access to many another ai ? our motive here to achieve human like thinking only.
+.
+.
+, just experimental!!